 And received a plate

-In Women, Race, and Class (1981), Angela Davis describes how women’s work is devalued by advanced capitalism; housework’s divorce from direct profit means that women ‘can seldom produce tangible evidence of their work.’
-In a literal sense, Hill’s work proffers evidence of labour.
+In Women, Race and Class (1981), Angela Davis describes how women’s labour is devalued by advanced capitalism; its divorce from direct profit means that women ‘can seldom produce tangible evidence of their work.’
+In a literal sense, Hill’s photocopies proffer evidence of labour.
 But the life of a housewife is a relatively privileged hell – Davis opens by noting black women’s exclusion from ‘the dubious benefits of the ideology of womanhood’ as it became, in the last century, defined by the home.

 Given that Hill first worked as a model, you might expect some self-scanning.
-To the contrary, as Meredith Sellers celebrates in Hyperallergic, she chose the copier ‘to make something that nothing in it that had anything to do with’ herself.
+On the contrary, as Meredith Sellers celebrates in a 2016 essay for Hyperallergic, Hill chose the copier to ‘make something that had nothing in it that had anything to do with’ herself.
 Hill learned the impossibility of repressing the subjective, though, especially in the copying of objects that stand in for their owners.
-Take the sole work on the gallery’s main level, a photocopy of a pair of white leather gloves, stacked in opposing directions, their wear, their creases, and their undone buttonholes exaggerated by the light’s emphasis on relief.
+Take the sole work on the gallery’s main level: a photocopy of a pair of white leather gloves, stacked in opposing directions, their wear, their creases and their undone buttonholes exaggerated by the light’s emphasis on relief.

-In her 1955 essay ‘Cats’ in The Paris Review, Hill describes giving up a housecat because ‘it gave me the idea of what it would be like to be a prisoner.’
+In her 1955 essay ‘Cats’ for The Paris Review, Hill describes giving up a housecat because ‘it gave me the idea of what it would be like to be a prisoner’.
 There’s hope in Hill’s work for more independent living for women, objects and cats alike.
-In the end, it’s the copy machine that affords at least momentary isolation – yes, a photograph captures the momentary, as the show’s title implies, but – a rose, a dry-cleaned shirt or a fish are unlikely to find themselves on the scanner’s bed again.
+In the end, it’s the copy machine that affords at least momentary isolation.
+Yes, a photograph captures the momentary, as the show’s title implies, but a rose, a dry-cleaned shirt or a fish are unlikely to find themselves on the scanner’s bed again.
 Neither cold, nor populist, nor social, nor self-reflective, Hill’s work reproduces the luxury of private attention.